A lot or a little?

 The parents' guide to what's in this book.

 Parents and caregivers: Set limits for violence and more with Plus

 What parents need to know

-Parents need to know that Serpent & Dove, by Shelby Mahurin, is the first book in a French-inspired witch fantasy duology.
-Lou, the snarky, fierce 18-year-old heroine, renounced the magic of her coven at 16 and lives as a thief in Ceasarine.
+Parents need to know that Serpent & Dove, by Shelby Mahurin, is the first book in a French-inspired witch fantasy trilogy.
+Lou, the snarky, fierce 18-year-old heroine, renounced the magic of her coven at 16 and lives as a thief in Cesarine.
 When she crosses paths with Reid, the town's top witch-hunting Chasseur, their worlds and the world will never be the same.
 Characters show great loyalty and courage in protecting themselves, each other, and innocent people.
 Empathy, shades-of-gray morality, and the dangers of extremism are recurrent themes.
 Sensitive and younger teens could be disturbed by the blood-soaked scenes of violence involving both magic and weapons (knives, daggers, hot coals, etc.).
 A smoldering opposites-attract romance storyline includes one explicit sex scene between consenting young adults.
 The scene involves some pain during intercourse, described as on the "fine line between pleasure and pain" and as a "good hurt."
 Parents may wish to read along with older teens and/or discuss this scene, especially in the context of consent and communication around sex.
 Occasional strong language includes "ass," "damn," "hell," and "s--t."